Marisa Tomei: Personal life

 Tomei briefly dated actor Robert Downey Jr. in the early 1990s.
 Between 2008 and 2012, Tomei was in a relationship with actor Logan Marshall-Green.
 They were rumored to be engaged, but a representative for Tomei denied this.
 To date, Tomei has never been married.
 Tomei said in 2009, "I'm not that big a fan of marriage as an institution, and I don't know why women need to have children to be seen as complete human beings."

+Tomei is godmother to Zoë Kravitz, daughter of her A Different World co-star Lisa Bonet and Lenny Kravitz.

 Tomei has supported voting, drawing attention to the Voter ID assistance available through VoteRiders.

 Tomei was featured in two programs dealing with genealogical research: Who Do You Think You Are? and the PBS program Finding Your Roots.
 Researchers mapped out Tomei's family tree and analyzed her DNA.
-When Tomei's friend, actress Julianne Moore, appeared on Finding Your Roots, Tomei and Moore learned they are cousins.

 Acting credits and accolades

 Tomei received the Academy Award for Best Supporting Actress for her comedic role in My Cousin Vinny (1992).
 She was further Oscar-nominated for her roles in the Todd Field drama In the Bedroom (2001) and the Darren Aronofsky drama The Wrestler (2008).
 She received nominations for a Daytime Emmy Award, two Golden Globe Awards, an Independent Spirit Award, and three Screen Actors Guild Awards.